NYA2107/ecma6-javascript-data-structure/README.md

 clear() | clearing the list
-get(index) | return the value of node located at the list's specified index removeIndex(index) | remove a node located at the list's specified index reverse() | reverse the order of list data getReverse() | return a reverse list size() | return the size of linked list
+get(index) | return the value of node located at the list's specified index removeIndex(index) | remove a node located at the list's specified index insertIndex(value,index) | adding a value to the specified index of linked list reverse() | reverse the order of list data getReverse() | return a reverse list size() | return the size of linked list